Azure/missionlz/.devcontainer/README.md

           git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"
      ```

+### Step-by-Step

-- Open a command line (e.g. `wsl.exe` or `bash.exe`), change to the root folder of the local workspace for the cloned repository, and start VS Code from this root folder (not a sub folder or a parent folder).
+1. Open a command line (e.g. `wsl.exe` or `bash.exe`), change to the root folder of the local workspace for the cloned repository, and start VS Code from this root folder (not a sub folder or a parent folder).
    > **NOTE:** If you are using WSL or BASH on Linux or Mac, you can navigate to the root folder of the project (for example, in the path `$HOME/missionlz` assuming you cloned the project to $HOME) and enter the command below to launch VS Code in correct directory.
 Be sure to include the trailing "." in the second command.

     ```BASH
     cd $HOME/missionlz
     code .
     ```

-- Install the recommended VS Code extensions found in `.vscode/extensions.json` (relative to the root of the project folder), including the "Remote Development" extension from Microsoft.
+1. Install the recommended VS Code extensions found in `.vscode/extensions.json` (relative to the root of the project folder), including the "Remote Development" extension from Microsoft.
-  > **NOTE:** When VS Code starts, it reads the file `.vscode/extensions.json` relative from the current working directory.
-On startup, VS Code may prompt the user to install any extensions referenced here that are not already installed.
+   > **NOTE:** When VS Code is correctly started from the MissionLZ project root directory, you should see folders named `.devcontainer`, `.vscode`, and `src` at the root of the VS Code Explorer pane.
+In the startup process, VS Code reads the file `.vscode/extensions.json` (relative from the current working directory) and may prompt the user to install any extensions referenced here that are not already installed.

-### Step-by-Step

-1. Open VS Code from the root folder of the local workspace (not a sub folder or a parent folder).
-You should see a folder named `.devcontainer` at the root of the VS Code Explorer pane.

-1. In the VS Code command palette (Ctrl+Shift+P), run this command
+1. In the VS Code command palette (Ctrl+Shift+P), run this command:

     ```VSCODE
     Remote-Containers: Reopen in Container